notapainting/transcendence/apps/game/readme.md

 **Local Play (Offline)**: Enjoy the game without an internet connection, perfect for quick matches or practice sessions.

 **Online Play**: Compete with players worldwide, leveraging our user management module for seamless online interactions.

+## Controls

+In Local mode, You can use `w/s` or `ArroyUp/Arroydown` to move the paddle on left and right side respectively.
+If you play online any of theses key will move your paddle

 ## Tournament System

 We've implemented a comprehensive tournament system with the following features: